Ann-Mary-Thomas/talnet-usa-energy-co2/README.md

 # TAL-Net: Joint Forecasting of Regional Electricity Demand and CO₂ Emissions

-This repository contains the code and notebooks for my MSc research project at London Metropolitan University.
+This repository contains the code and notebooks for my research project at Genesis Lab, London Metropolitan University.
 The project explores **deep learning-based approaches for joint forecasting of regional electricity demand and CO₂ emissions**, applying and comparing multiple architectures including the proposed **TAL-Net (Temporal Attention LSTM Network)**.
 The study is based on regional U.S. datasets (California and Texas) and evaluates the models on standard forecasting metrics.